 On what is the LDAP formula based?

-- u The formula is based on the fair market value of your RDSP and your current age. - □ If you want more details on the formula:

-Simply ask your financial institution or contact Plan Institute at 1.844.311.7526 or info@planinstitute.ca for more details.
+The formula is based on the fair market value of your RDSP and your current age.
+For more details on the formula simply ask your financial institution or contact Plan Institute at 1.844.311.7526 info@rdsp.com.